Bloomy52/go-choose-license/README.md

 > xattr -d com.apple.quarantine ./go-choose-license
 > ```

 Want to verify that the binaries have an appropriate attestation?
-You can do that using the GitHub CLI?
+You can do that using the GitHub CLI.
 You can find information on how to verify the binaries on the [Releases](https://github.com/Bloomy52/go-choose-license/releases) Page.

 > [!NOTE]